Device network isolation and remediation (new in 2017.1)

 - Open a remote-control session to the isolated device to help you estimate the damage.

 - Deploy any type of software or script to the endpoint.
 Specifically, this is useful to deploy a one-time antivirus scanner that requires you to download its latest virus definitions from the internet.
-Security Suite allows you to enable access to the internet for specific software while the rest of the device is isolated.
+Endpoint Security for Endpoint Manager allows you to enable access to the internet for specific software while the rest of the device is isolated.

 All the above capabilities can be done from one simple view, ensuring faster time to remediation.